The Ultimate Guide to Iceland in December

 Suggested Itinerary for Iceland in December

-You can enjoy an eight-or-nine-day holiday to Iceland in December in many ways.
+You can enjoy an eight- or nine-day holiday to Iceland in December in many ways.
 Some may prefer to base themselves in Reykjavik, while others may wish to see as much of Iceland's nature as possible.

 Different travelers have different interests, ability levels, and budgets.
 Therefore, the suggested itinerary below can be adjusted and tweaked to suit the individual but has an overall allure that should appeal to most visitors.

 The most important thing to decide before arriving is whether or not you'll rent a four-wheel drive vehicle and drive yourself.
-There are a wealth of self-drive winter packages that could get you to the most popular destinations easily within a week if you so choose.
+There is a wealth of self-drive winter packages that could get you to the most popular destinations easily within a week if you so choose.

 There's a two-day self-drive tour to the Jokulsarlon glacier lagoon, which involves ice caving, or you can take the longer amazing 6-day northern lights winter self-drive tour on Iceland's South Coast that also has ice caving.
 You'll be able to see this beautiful part of the country in about a week and, if you are staying longer, enjoy the Reykjavik festivities, too.